binaryknight/udacity_p2_continuous_control_project/README.md

 #### States
 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.

-#### Action
+#### Actions
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.
+Every entry in the action vector is a number between -1 and 1.

 #### Number of Arms in the Environment